-We have a program that can help ensure members safely use their prescription opioid medications, and other medications that are frequently abused.
-If members use opioid medications from several doctors or pharmacies, we may talk to you to make sure the use of opioid medications is appropriate and medically necessary.
+We have a program that can help ensure members safely use their prescription opioid medications and other medications that are frequently abused.
+If members use opioid medications from several doctors or pharmacies, we may talk to you to make sure opioid medications are appropriate and medically necessary.
 Working with you, if we decide the use of prescription opioid medications is not safe, we may limit how the member can get those medications.
 The limitations may include:

-The DMP may not apply to members who have certain medical conditions, such as cancer, are receiving hospice, palliative, or end-of-life care, or live in a long-term care facility.
+The DMP may not apply to members who have certain medical conditions, such as cancer.
+It may not apply to members receiving hospice, palliative, or end-of-life care, or who live in a long-term care facility.

 If you have questions about the program, contact Optum Case Management at 1-855-218-3456.

 To help address the misuse and abuse of opioids and other controlled substances, OptumRx home delivery pharmacy requires electronic prescribing for controlled substances.
 Several resources are available at professionals.optumrx.com/epcs to help you get started.